melhelow/receipt-processor/README.md

 ## Instructions
 - Clone the repo `https://github.com/melhelow/receipt-processor.git`
 - Run ` npm init -y` to install all dependencies.
-- ` npm i express mongoose apollo-server-express graphql date-format @apollo/server`.
+- Run ` npm i express mongoose apollo-server-express graphql date-format @apollo/server`.
 - Run `npm start` to start the local server
 - when this message appear in your terminal :
 `🌍 Now listening on localhost:3001